tomathchoi/drone_CF-mMIMO/README.md

 7. [AP35m-UE4](https://public-ultralab.s3.us-west-1.amazonaws.com/public-ultralab/CF-mMIMO%3A+drone+measurement+2020/H_AP35m_UE4.zip)
 8. [AP70m-UE4](https://public-ultralab.s3.us-west-1.amazonaws.com/public-ultralab/CF-mMIMO%3A+drone+measurement+2020/H_AP70m_UE4.zip)

 This repo contains open-source channel measurement data for research and development purposes.
-(Upload still in progress)

 Copyright Thomas Choi, University of Southern California.
 The data may be used for non-commercial purposes only.
 Redistribution prohibited.
 If you use this data for results presented in research papers, please cite as follows: Data were obtained from [[Choi2021Using](https://arxiv.org/abs/2106.15276)], whose data are available at [[WiDeS_Choi2021Using](https://wides.usc.edu/research_matlab.html)].